-As the subcontractor generally special in one type of trade then your quantity surveyor will be the focus around that trade.
+As the subcontractor generally specializes in one type of trade then your quantity surveyor will be the focus around that trade.

 As an example, if you are working for an electrical subcontractor then you would only be dealing with electrical projects.
-This is ok if you want to specialise in that trade however it can limit your career progression if you wanted to try another trade.
+This is OK if you want to specialize in that trade however it can limit your career progression if you wanted to try another trade.

 A dispute or claims quantity surveyors’ roles would be to assist when the terms of the contract or the conduct of a party are unclear.
-Disputes can arise from many different things in the contract.
+Disputes can arise from many things in the contract.

 The quantity surveyors’ roles here is to provide advice on the dispute, find the root cause of the problems, and resolve the dispute between the clients.

 Quantity surveyors in this type of role will generally have a good number of years experience in the industry.
 Their experience will be required to diligently and fairly resolve the disputes that arise.